 The U.S. Sentencing Commission approved an amendment to the Fair Sentencing Act, increasing the amount of crack cocaine that would be necessary to trigger the five-year mandatory minimum sentence; instead of 5 grams of possession, a person would now have to be caught with 28 grams.34

-Furthermore, the United Nations Office on Drugs and Crime’s 2011 World Report put the global value of cocaine at $85 billion in 2009, of which $38 billion came from the United States alone.36 It’s enough for the CIA World Factbook to say that the United States is the leading cocaine-consuming country in the world, with South American countries (in particular, Peru and Columbia, which NBC says are the two biggest cocaine-producing and exporting countries in the world) smuggling their product through Mexico and then into the US.37, 38
+Furthermore, the United Nations Office on Drugs and Crime’s 2011 World Report put the global value of cocaine at $85 billion in 2009, of which $38 billion came from the United States alone.36 The CIA World Factbook states that the United States is the leading cocaine-consuming country in the world, with South American countries (in particular, Peru and Columbia) smuggling their product through Mexico and into the US.37, 38

-Cocaine remains the second most popular drug in the world (behind marijuana), despite attempts by various South American governments to reclaim coca-producing territory from cartels, and irregardless of its clear illegality in most countries.39 In 2010, the National Institute on Drug Abuse reported that almost 2 million Americans reported using cocaine in 2008, and 1.4 million Americans used cocaine to the point where they were addicted to it.40 The National Survey of Drug Use and Health reports that most cocaine users are between the ages of 18 to 25, presumably using the drug for socializing purposes or to cope with stress of college life.41
+Cocaine remains the second most popular drug in the world (behind marijuana), despite attempts by various South American governments to reclaim coca-producing territory from cartels, and regardless of its clear illegality in most countries.39 In 2016, the National Institute on Drug Abuse reported that nearly 5 million people 18 or older had used cocaine in the past year in the United States.40 The National Survey of Drug Use and Health reports that most cocaine users are between the ages of 18 to 25.41

-Cocaine in the United States has a had a long, bumpy history.
-From being freely sold in grocery stores and by mail-order vendors, to being declared Public Enemy Number One by President William Taft; from being used to scapegoat African-Americans, to being the poison of choice for A-listers, celebrities, and rock stars who died young; from being reborn as crack cocaine to being part of a multibillion drug trade in a War on Drugs that has seen millions of lives ruined or ended.
+Cocaine in the United States has had a long, bumpy history.
+From being freely sold in grocery stores and by mail-order vendors, to being declared Public Enemy Number One by President William Taft; from being used to scapegoat African-Americans, to being the poison of choice for A-listers, celebrities, and rock stars who died young; from being reborn as crack cocaine to being part of a multibillion dollar drug trade in a War on Drugs that has seen millions of lives ruined or ended.
 In 1993, the Journal of Clinical Pharmacology estimated that 25 percent of Americans—50 million people at the time—had illegally used cocaine, with 6 million snorting or smoking it on a regular basis.42